dori-dev/Menu/README.md

 # Menu
-An example of a beautiful menu with HTML and CSS
+An example of a beautiful menu with HTML, CSS and JavaScript.